HIEofOne/Trustee-Community/README.md

 # Trustee Community

+#### Check out the wiki for sequence diagram and more https://github.com/HIEofOne/Trustee-Community/wiki

 Trustee Community is the code repository a community manager can fork to create a new patient community.

 To create a new patient community, a manger will need these four things: